2i2c-org/infrastructure/docs/topic/storage-layer.md

 ### Hub directory

 A directory is created under `/export/home-01/homes` for each hub.
-This the the base directory under which each hub has a directory ([`nfsPVC.nfs.baseShareName`](https://github.com/2i2c-org/pilot-hubs/blob/master/hub-templates/basehub/values.yaml#L21)).
-This is done through [a job](https://github.com/2i2c-org/pilot-hubs/blob/master/hub-templates/basehub/templates/nfs-share-creater.yaml) that's created for each deployment via [helm hooks](https://helm.sh/docs/topics/charts_hooks/) that will mount `nfsPVC.nfs.baseShareName`, and make sure the directory for the hub is present on the NFS server with appropriate permissions.
+This the the base directory under which each hub has a directory ([`nfs.pv.baseShareName`](https://github.com/2i2c-org/pilot-hubs/blob/master/hub-templates/basehub/values.yaml#L21)).
+This is done through [a job](https://github.com/2i2c-org/pilot-hubs/blob/master/hub-templates/basehub/templates/nfs-share-creater.yaml) that's created for each deployment via [helm hooks](https://helm.sh/docs/topics/charts_hooks/) that will mount `nfs.pv.baseShareName`, and make sure the directory for the hub is present on the NFS server with appropriate permissions.

 ```{note}
 The NFS share creator job will be created pre-deploy, run, and cleaned up before deployment proceeds.
 Ideally, this would only happen once per hub setup - but we don't have a clear way to do that yet.